Ecuador President Abandons Palace

 Thousands of people streamed onto the plaza in front of the national palace, mingling with soldiers in combat gear and celebrating, some by waving the red flag of an extreme-left party.

-The gathering at the place followed a day of political chaos, with Indians demanding Mahuad's resignation and forcing their way into Congress and the Supreme Court.
+The gathering followed a day of political chaos, with Indians demanding Mahuad's resignation and forcing their way into Congress and the Supreme Court.
 After first backing Mahuad, the military later in the day decided to support the protest, saying it was the only way to prevent ``a social explosion.''

 Mahuad refused to step down, saying during a nationwide television broadcast that anyone who wanted to overthrow him would have to do it by force.
 Late Friday, Interior Minister Vladimiro Alvarez said in a television interview that ``the president has no intention of leaving the country.''